IBM-Cloud/terraform-provider-ibm/website/docs/d/private_dns_zones.html.markdown

 The following arguments are supported:

-* `instance_id` - (Required, string) The resource instance id of the private DNS on which zones were created.
+* `instance_id` - (Required, string) The resource instance guid of the private DNS on which zones were created.